-A second set of corings were carried out in the Kuban delta plain, the Golubitskaya sand spit system, the Soleni Liman and again on Anapa Spit.
-For detailed information concerning the palaeogeographical, geomorphological, sedimentological and environmental interpretation see, e.g., Brückner et al. (2010).
-As a typical example the coring profile DZHI 2 (see figs. 2 and 5) will be described in the following.
+Spit.
+For detailed information concerning the palaeogeographical, geomorphological, sedimentological and environmental interpretation see Brückner et al. (2010).
+As a typical example, the coring profile DZHI 2 (see Figs. 2 and 5) will be described.

-DZHI 2 was carried out in the lower delta plain of the Kuban, located near the bifurcation of the Kuban river in its northern and southern distributary branches (coring depth: 14 m b.s.; surface elevation: 1.20 m a.s.l.; position of coring site: $45^{\circ}11'20,8''N$, $37^{\circ}24'55,5''E$).
-The lowermost section of the sediment column (12.80 - 11.10 m b.s.l.) consists of a silty sand.
-Geochemical parameters as well as thin section analyses show a high content of organic matter and sulphide, and no marine macro- nor microfauna, which hints to a fluvial environment.
-Then follows a transgressive peat (11.10 - 10.17 m b.s.l.) which started to grow 5533 - 5381 cal BC and ended ~800 years later (4769 - 4549 cal BC).
+DZHI 2 was carried out in the lower delta plain of the Kuban, located near the bifurcation of the Kuban river in its northern and southern distributary branches (coring depth: 14 m b.s.; surface elevation: 1.20 m a.s.l.; position of coring site: 45°11'20.8"N, 37°24'55.5"E).
+The lowermost section of the sediment column (12.80-11.10 m b.s.l.) consists of silty sand.
+Geochemical parameters as well as thin section analyses show a high content of organic matter and sulphide, and no marine macro- nor microfauna, which hints at a fluvial environment.
+Then follows a transgressive peat (11.10-10.17 m b.s.l.) which started to grow 5533-5381 cal BC and ended ~800 years later (4769-4549 cal BC).
 Such a paralic peat represents the former sea level; it is, therefore, an excellent sea level indicator.
-The peat is covered by bluish grey clayey silts, slightly enriched in calcium carbonate; they were deposited under open marine conditions.
-At a depth of 7.30 m b.s.l. a shell hash layer (among others Cerastoderma glaucum) was dated to 3289 - 2949 cal BC.
-Within the given sedimentary context this age documents the continued marine environment and a water depth of several meters.
-The fully marine facies end half a metre higher at 6.80 m b.s.l. with the first occurrence of laminae of fine sands.
-Up to 3.08 m b.s.l. their thickness grows.
-They contain small pebbles of reddish silty clay, formed and transported by wave dynamics; features like that can still be found on the shores of Taman Peninsula that are bordered by active cliffs (see fig. 4).
+The peat is covered by bluish grey clayey silts, slightly enriched in calcium carbonate, deposited under open marine conditions.
+At a depth of 7.30 m b.s.l. a shell hash layer (among others Cerastoderma glaucum) was dated to 3289-2949 cal BC.
+Within the given sedimentary context, this age documents the continued marine environment and a water depth of several metres.
+The fully marine facies ends 0.5 m higher at 6.80 m b.s.l. with the first occurrence of laminae of fine sands.
+Up to 3.08 m b.s.l. their thickness increases.
+They contain small pebbles of reddish silty clay, formed and transported by wave dynamics; similar features can still be found on the shores of Taman Peninsula that are bordered by active cliffs (see Fig. 4).
 This reflects an environmental change from a marine to a littoral or lagoonal milieu.
-Another hint for this definite change is the fact that the Anapa Spit was fully evolved at the beginning of the 2nd millennium BC, cutting off the study site from the open Black Sea (Fouache et al. 2004, Izmailov 2007, Brückner et al. 2010).
+Another hint for this definite change is the fact that the Anapa Spit was fully evolved at the beginning of the 2nd millennium BC, cutting off the study site from the open Black Sea (Fouache et al., 2004; Izmailov, 2007; Brückner et al., 2010).
 The same holds true for the Golubitskaya sand spit system in the north of Taman Peninsula, separating the former embayment from the Sea of Azov.

-At a depth of 3.08 m b.s.l. the sedimentation changed dramatically to a graded bedding of nearly 1 m thickness.
-In the lowermost part of this stratum at 3.00 m b.s.l., mollusc shells dating to the $4^{th} - 6^{th}$ centuries AD (351 - 591 cal AD) represent another sea level indicator.
-It can be assumed that this material was deposited when the Kuban was nearby the site and debouched into the embayment, thus cutting off a small brackish lagoon with one of its distributaries.
-The lagoon is terminated by the formation of a paralic peat at 2.10 m b.s.l., dated to 979 - 1117 cal AD.
+At a depth of 3.08 m b.s.l., the sedimentation changed dramatically to graded bedding of nearly 1 m thickness.
+In the lowermost part of this stratum at 3.00 m b.s.l., mollusc shells dating to the $4^{th}-6^{th}$ centuries AD (351-591 cal AD) represent another sea level indicator.
+It can be assumed that this material was deposited when the Kuban was near the site and debouched into the embayment, thus cutting off a small brackish lagoon with one of its distributaries.
+The lagoon is terminated by the formation of a paralic peat at 2.10 m b.s.l., dated to 979-1117 cal AD.
 The fact that this peat is 2.10 m b.s.l. can best be explained by later tectonic subsidence.
-It is known that earthquakes have occurred occasionally in this region (Nikonov 1994).
+It is known that earthquakes have occurred occasionally in this region (Nikonov, 1994).